 Commencement 1965.
 At the height of the Civil Rights Movement, Rev. Dr. Martin Luther King, Jr., was awarded an honorary degree of humane letters by Oberlin College.
 His commencement address, "Remaining Awake Through a Revolution", was one that the class of '65 would not soon forget.
 It would be his last formal address at Oberlin before his untimely death in 1968.
-King was introduced by Sociology professor J. Milton Yinger who had been involved in civil rights activism at Oberlin for many years (and who still lives in the town of Oberlin).
+King was introduced by Sociology professor J. Milton Yinger who had been involved in civil rights activism at Oberlin for many years.
 King's commencement address, like many of his speeches, speaks of the importance of taking action in the form of non-violent resistance.
 But Oberlin's involvement in and commitment to the Civil Rights movement was clear to King, so he took the opportunity on the morning of June 14th to issue a challenge to the Oberlin graduates to remain committed to justice as they started their careers.
 King expected nothing less from the graduates of a college that "has probably done more than any other [college] to support the struggle for racial justice."

 The photographic images provided by the Oberlin College Archives for the EOG demonstration project may not be downloaded by users except for educational use in the Oberlin School District classrooms.
 When these users or others seek to use the photographs in a brochure, scholarly article or book, or in any other publication, they must accept responsibility for compliance with all copyright and other legal requirements applicable to reproduction thereof.
 Permission for reproduction must be sought from the Oberlin College Archives, 420 Mudd Center, Oberlin, Ohio, 44074.